monadplus/toy_atm/README.md

 ## Implementation choices

-This current implementation is sequential and includes:
+This current implementation includes
+- multithreading with `tokio` using a master-slave architecture,
 - proper error handling through `Result` using [anyhow](https://docs.rs/anyhow/latest/anyhow/) and [thiserror](https://docs.rs/thiserror/latest/thiserror/),
 - logging using `env_logger`,
 - a battery of tests to check the correctness of the code,